CloudCannon/Jekyll-Tips/_guide/setup.md

 Open your browser and go to [http://localhost:4000](http://localhost:4000).
 If all has gone well it'll show the website!
 This may not seem particularly exciting but let me explain what's actually going on here.

 Jekyll is monitoring changes on your website.
-Anytime a file is updated it rebuilds the site, puts the resulting static website in the **_site** directory, then serves it live on port 4000.
+Anytime you update a file Jekyll rebuilds the site, puts the resulting static website in the **_site** directory, then serves it live on port 4000.
 We can leave this running and get on with adding some cool Jekyll features.